Rain continues into Thursday

 Sunshine returns Friday and through the weekend

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- A line of light showers will track through the QCA for the rest of the afternoon and should continue into this evening.
-After a brief break, we’ll see scattered showers move back in after midnight, with additional rain chances and drizzle passing through Thursday.
-Precipitation comes to an end late day, followed by decreasing clouds overnight.
+(KWQC) -- Our first round of rain has tracked east of the river, and after a brief break, we’ll see scattered showers move back into the region after midnight, with additional rain chances and drizzle passing through Thursday.
+Precipitation comes to an end by afternoon, followed by decreasing clouds overnight.
 Sunshine returns Friday and continues into the weekend, making for a pleasant fall weekend ahead.
 Temperatures are expected to become seasonable through the period, with highs ranging from the upper 50′s to the lower 60′s.

-TONIGHT: Mostly cloudy with a chance for showers or drizzle.
+TONIGHT: Mostly cloudy with a chance for late night showers or drizzle.
 Low: 50°.
 Wind: SW 5-15 mph.

 THURSDAY: Mostly cloudy and breezy with a slight chance for showers.
 High: 60°.
 Wind: W 10-15+ mph